On this page

 Read more about this on the GOV.UK Coronavirus Dashboard

-Source: UK Health Security Agency – National flu and COVID-19 surveillance report
+Source: National flu and COVID-19 surveillance report from the UK Health Security Agency

 Image .csv .xlsThe length of time since people were last vaccinated varies by age group.
 More older people have received a dose of a COVID-19 vaccine in the last three months than younger people.
 However, the proportions in the oldest age groups have started to decline, as an increasing number of older people received their autumn booster more than three months ago now.

 For adults aged under 50 years, the majority of people were last vaccinated for COVID-19 at least six months ago.
-In those aged 45 to 49 years, 66.4% were last vaccinated at least six months ago, compared with 12.7% of those aged 80 years and over.
+In those aged 45 to 49 years, 68.4% were last vaccinated at least six months ago, compared with 39.7% of those aged 75 to 79 years and 41.1% of those aged 80 years and over.
 This reflects younger age groups not being eligible for the autumn booster in 2022.

-Children aged 5 to 11 years are most likely to be unvaccinated (89.2%) and adults aged 75 to 79 years (4.3%) are least likely to be unvaccinated.
+Children aged 5 to 11 years were most likely to be unvaccinated (89.4%) and adults aged 80 years and over (3.6%) were least likely to be unvaccinated.
 Vaccinations for those aged 5 to 11 years who are not in a clinical risk group are optional, whereas they were recommended for other groups.

 This chart uses data from the National Immunisation Management Service (NIMS), which shows the number of people vaccinated as a proportion of the living resident population of England.